 Prophylactic antibiotics may benefit patients with peripheral vascular disease, diabetes mellitus, and immunosuppression.
 Plantar puncture wounds, deeper wounds, especially those in high-risk patients, or through athletic shoes should be treated with prophylactic antibiotics.
 Fluoroquinolones (such as ciprofloxacin 500 milligrams twice daily) are recommended for plantar wounds and are acceptable alternatives to parenteral administration of a cephalosporin and aminoglycoside.
 For other at risk wounds, cephalexin 500 milligrams four times daily, or a macrolide, are recommended.
 In general, prophylactic antibiotics should be continued for 5 to 7 days.

 Ciprofloxacin is not recommended for routine use in children for prophylaxis.
 Cephalexin 12.5 to 25 milligrams/kilogram/dose 4 times daily up to 500 milligrams/dose can be used with close follow-up.

 Wounds infected at presentation need to be differentiated into cellulitis, abscess, deeper spreading soft tissue infections, and bone or cartilage involvement.
 Plain radiographs are indicated to detect the possibility of radiopaque foreign body, soft tissue gas, or osteomyelitis.
 Bedside ultrasound may identify abscess.

 Cellulitis usually is localized without significant drainage, developing within 1 to 4 days.
 There is no need for routine cultures, and antimicrobial coverage should be directed at gram-positive organisms, especially S. aureus.
-Seven to ten days of a cephalexin (dose above) is usually ...
+Seven to ten days of a cephalexin (dose ...